 Students may not use a cellular phone or any other electronic communication device in any manner that disrupts the educational environment.
 Any student carrying a cellular phone must keep it turned off and out of sight during the regular school day unless authorized and approved by the building principal.
-Cell phones are not allowed in locker rooms at any time.
 (Policy 7.190)